ompatil0/ompatil0/README.md

 ## 🚀 About Me
 - 🎓 Diploma in Computer Engineering Student
-- 💻 Interested in Software Development & Technology
+- 💻 Interested in Cloud & DevOps.
 - 💡 Building projects and exploring new skills
 - 🧠 Improving DSA & Problem Solving Skills
 - 🎯 Goal: Become a Skilled Software Engineer